canada-ca/design-system/style-guide/index.md

     <li><cite><a href="https://laws-lois.justice.gc.ca/eng/acts/c-29/FullText.html">Citizenship Act</a></cite>, section 5.1</li>
   </ul>
   <p><strong>Instead of</strong>: After your child arrives in Canada as a permanent resident, you can apply for citizenship on the child's behalf under section 5.1 of the <cite>Citizenship Act</cite>.</p>
-  <h4>See how rule for explaining references to legislation applies in French</h4>
+  <h4>See how the rule for explaining references to legislation applies in French</h4>
   <ul>
     <li><span lang="fr"><a href="{{ site.urlconception }}/guide-redaction/#wp2-8">2.8 Expliquer les références aux lois</a></span></li>
   </ul>